What is the Faery (Fairy, Faerie, Feri) tradition?

 I have a question not covered here.

-Please email your question to Storm at firstname.lastname@example.org and he will answer your question and update the FAQ as needed.
+Please message your question to Storm by visiting his profile page and he will answer your question and update the FAQ as needed.